HongleiXie/hongleixie.github.io/_posts/2017-10-09-youareweired.md

 ---
 layout: post
-title:  "几首诗"
+title:  "You are weired"
 date:   2017-10-09
 image: jack.jpg
 ---

+Best quote of today.
-<- It's weird to not be weird. -- John Lennon.
+> It's weird to not be weird. -- John Lennon.